mervyzr/astrea/README.md

 # mHydyS
 mHydyS (pronounced *"Hades"*; the *"m"* is silent 😀) is a one-dimensional (magneto-)hydrodynamics shock code for the purpose of simulating shocks with ions and neutrals, with possible radiative heating and cooling.

+This code is created as part of the Master's thesis research project at the University of Cologne.

 # Description
 The code is written entirely in Python3 and employs a finite volume (Eulerian) subgrid model with a fixed evenly-spaced grid.
 The simulation allows for periodic or outlet boundary conditions.
 It also allows for magnetic fields in one dimension with the magnetic permeability set to one.